s-vishnoi/chicago-bikeability-map/README.md

 An interactive cartogram visualizing bike traffic crashes across Chicago community areas.

 This tool highlights crash counts, causes, and severity for each community area.
-It also maps biking infrastructure and network in each area and with a 5-point custom Bikeability score.
+It also maps biking infrastructure and network in each area and ranks their Bikeability using a custom scoring method.
 Users can glean quick insights and help identify areas for improvement.

 🔗 **Live App**: [https://chicago-bike-dashboard.onrender.com](https://www.vishnoi.site/bikeability)